The 2026 overview of Amazon in Germany

 Top 10 online stores in Germany

-Germany’s e-commerce industry is thriving and gathering more and more followers.
+Germany’s e-commerce industry is thriving.
 How does Amazon look against its background?
-Well, it is constantly leading the way.

-Amazon in Germany still leads the charge, but each site carves out its niche market, from price comparisons to fashion to food.
-Germany’s e-commerce mix is rich, fast-moving, and highly competitive.
+So yes, Amazon is still in the charge, but each marketplace platform carves out its niche market.
+Germany’s e-commerce mix is fast-moving and highly competitive.

 Payments